Golden parachutes under the threat of accidents: Model and assumptions

 \subsection{Golden parachute and reformulation}

 A golden parachute is a situation where the agent ceases to exert any effort but receives a compensation from the principal.
-Within the framework presented here, there are two ways in which a golden parachute can occur \begin{itemize} \item retirement: the agent is retired by the principal at some non-negative random time, and continues to receive a stream of positive payments; \item termination: the contract is terminated at some non-negative random time, and the agent receives a lump-sum compensation. \end{itemize}
+Within the framework presented here, there are two ways in which a golden parachute can occur \begin{itemize} \item retirement: the agent is retired by the principal at some non-negative random time, and continues to receive a stream of positive payments; \item termination: the contract is terminated at some non-negative random time because the agent is fired, and the agent receives a lump-sum compensation. \end{itemize}

-As pointed out in \cite{possamai2020there}, we will prove that although the agent is unconcerned by the two scenarii, the discrepancy between the two discount rates $r$ and $\rho$ can lead to a situation where the principal can improve her reward by retiring the agent rather than firing him, and thus terminating the contract.
-More precisely, for any given state $\omega \in \Omega$, the agent is indifferent between receiving $\xi(\omega)$ at some non-negative random time $\tau(\omega)$ or a continuous stream of payments $\pi(\omega)$ over the interval $[\tau(\omega), \tau(\omega) + T]$ for some $T \geq 0$, with subsequent termination of the contract postponed to time $\tau(\omega) + T$ with a lump-sum compensation $\xi^{\prime}(\omega)$ verifying the following condition
+As pointed out in \cite{possamai2020there}, we will prove that although the agent is unconcerned by the two scenarii, the discrepancy between the two discount rates $r$ and $\rho$ can lead to a situation where the principal can improve her reward by retiring the agent rather than firing him.
+More precisely, for any given state $\omega \in \Omega$, the agent is indifferent between receiving $\xi(\omega)$ at some non-negative random time $\tau(\omega)$ or a continuous stream of payments $\pi(\omega)$ over the interval $[\tau(\omega), \tau(\omega) + T(\omega)]$ for some $T(\omega) \geq 0$, with subsequent termination of the contract postponed to time $\tau(\omega) + T(\omega)$ with a lump-sum compensation $\xi^{\prime}(\omega)$ verifying the following condition

 On the contrary, the principal may prefer retiring the agent in this case since her criterion compared to the termination scenario can be improved by the quantity informally expressed as

 Therefore, it is evident that the problem of the principal exhibits the so-called face-lifting phenomenon, as her reward can be improved by the introduction of the face-lifted utility $\bar{F}$, which is defined by the following deterministic mixed control--stopping problem